mattyoung101/omicron/documentation/docs/omicam.md

 that can handle unstable localisations with multiple local minima, while our approach assumes only one minimum is present in the objective function.

-Our approach has the following 4 main steps:
+Our approach has the following 5 main steps:

 1. Estimate calculation
 3. Image analysis
 4. Camera normalisation
-4. Coordinate optimisation and interpolation
+5. Coordinate optimisation and interpolation
+6. (Optional) Robot detection

 ### Estimate calculation
 The localiser first constructs an initial estimate of the robot's position using faster but more inaccurate methods.